metagov/daostar-deprecated/Implementations/Moloch/moloch.md

 ]
 ```

-### Constitution URI
+### governanceURI

-Constitution URI leads to an IPFS hosted markdown file with information about the DAO’s purpose.
+governanceURI leads to an IPFS hosted markdown file with information about the DAO’s purpose.

 ### Activity Log